marknguy/Snowcone-Greengrass/README.md

      unzip greengrass-nucleus-latest.zip -d GreengrassInstaller &&
      rm greengrass-nucleus-latest.zip
      ```

-3. Install the Java runtime.
-We use the Amazon Corretto headless version because it includes bug fixes and omits unnessary GUI components.
-     ```
-     sudo yum install java-11-amazon-corretto-headless -y
-     ```
-4. Provide the credentials to allow you to install AWS IoT Greengrass Core software.
+3. Provide the credentials to allow you to install AWS IoT Greengrass Core software.
 Replace the values below with your credentials.
      ```
      export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
      export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
      ```
-5. Run the AWS IoT Greengrass Core installer.
+4. Run the AWS IoT Greengrass Core installer.
 Replace argument values in your command as follows.
      - `region`.
 The AWS Region in which to find or create resources.
 Example `us-east-1`.
      - `MyGreengrassCore`.
 The name of the AWS IoT thing for your Greengrass core device.
 Example `Snowcone88`.
      - `MyGreengrassCoreGroup`.
 The name of AWS IoT thing group for your Greengrass core device.
 Example `FaceDetectors`.